maikdevries/Lunar/README.md

 This feature sends out a message to a Discord channel called `welcome` whenever a user joins/leaves the Discord server.

 The following configuration settings affect the behaviour of this feature:
-- `welcomeMessageAdd` [Default is *false*] - This enables/disables sending out a message on a user joining.
-- `welcomeMessageRemove` [Default is *false*] - This enables/disables sending out a message on a user leaving.
+- `enabled` [Default is *false*] - This enables/disables sending out a message on a user joining/leaving the server.
-- `welcomeMessageChannelName` [Default is *empty*] - This overrides the default channel name to send the message in.
-- `welcomeMessageChannelID` [Default is *empty*] - This overrides the default channel to send the message in, this takes priority over the `welcomeMessageChannelName` setting.
-Set this setting to a specific channel ID. **Only** set this setting if you have a Discord in which there are multiple channels with the same name.
+- `welcomeMessageChannelID` [Default is *empty*] - This overrides the default channel to send the message in.
+Set this setting to a specific channel ID.

 ### Commands
 Lunar supports a select few commands as of now but will be updated to offer a variety of commands for every day use.